-- If you are travelling before the health reporting app is released, fill in the Japanese authorities' 'Questionnaire web' - Details required include accommodation in Japan, contact information and results of health monitoring for the 14 days before departure - When you submit the form, you will be given a QR code.
-Either take a screenshot or print it out, ready to show at Japanese immigration - Take two COVID-19 tests on two separate days within 96 hours of the departure of your flight to Japan (first flight if you are on an indirect route) - Tests must use one of the methods listed on the 'Certificate of Testing for COVID-19' designated by the Japanese authorities - Currently, approved test types (saliva or nasopharyngeal swab) include real-time polymerase chain reaction (PCR), nucleic acid amplification (LAMP, TMA, TRC, Smart Amp, NEAR), New generation sequence and antigen (CLEIA) tests

-A list of approved testing providers is being developed and will be made available to your CLO.
-If the list does not include a convenient provider, your CLO can liaise with Tokyo 2020 to add providers to the list

-Take one of two tests within 72 hours of departure.
+- Take two COVID-19 tests on two separate days within 96 hours of the departure of your flight to Japan (first flight if you are on an indirect route)\ - Tests must use one of the methods listed on the 'Certificate of Testing for COVID-19' designated by Japanese authorities - Currently, approved test types (saliva or nasopharyngeal swab) include real-time polymerase chain reaction (PCR), nucleic acid amplification (LAMP, TMA, TRC, Smart Amp, NEAR), New generation sequence and antigen (CLEIA) tests - A list of approved testing providers is being developed and will be made available to your CLO.
+If the list does not include a convenient provider, your CLO can liaise with Tokyo 2020 to add providers to the list - \ Take one of the two tests within 72 hours of departure.
 If you are travelling to Japan in the pre-Games period, take one test within 72 hours of your flight to Japan.
-The exact date from when two tests within 96 hours will be required will be provided to you when confirmed
+The exact date from when two tests within 96 hours will be required will be provided when confirmed

-Obtain a certificate of your negative COVID-19 test results

-- You are requested to use the certificate format designated by the Government of Japan, or one which includes all necessary information specified by the Government of Japan as follows: - Date of issue, name, passport number, nationality, date of birth, sex, sample type, testing method, test result, test result date, specimen collection date and time, name and address of medical institution, doctor's signature (electronic) - You will need to present your negative test results certification to check-in at the airport/ board the plane - If you are unable to provide your certification you will not be allowed to board your flight
+- Obtain a certificate of your negative COVID-19 test results - You are requested to use the certificate format designated by the Government of Japan, or one which includes all necessary information specified by the Government of Japan as follows: - Date of issue, name, passport number, nationality, date of birth, sex, sample type, testing method, test result, test result date, specimen collection date and time, name and address of medical institution, doctor's signature (electronic) - You will need to present your negative test results certification in order to check-in at the airport/ board the plane - If you are unable to provide your certification you will not be allowed to board your flight.